Open Govt

 The Open Space and Recreation Committee (OSRC) is proud to announce a major step forward in Rowe’s commitment to land conservation and outdoor recreation.

-Open Space and Recreation Plan Survey, the OSRC will continue to prioritize what matters most to our residents:
+Ongoing Priorities from Your Feedback: Based on the community-wide Open Space and Recreation Plan Survey [February 2025], the OSRC continues to prioritize what matters most to residents:

 • Invasive Species Management: